 20% x $1,000,000 = $200,000

 (Assuming you qualify for maximum 75% Loan-to-Value)

-To pay for the next downpayment (20%), you took up a bridge loan worth S$200,000.
-Assuming the bank charges a 6% interest rate and you have a 6-month tenure, you will incur a total interest of S$6,000.
+To pay for the next down payment (20%), you took out a bridge loan worth $200,000.
+Assuming the bank charges a 6% interest rate and you have a 6-month tenure, you will incur a total interest of $6,000.